AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 ## Credentials {#apikey}

-The production and sandbox API keys are generated from the [!DNL Commerce] account of the license holder, which is identified by a unique [!DNL Commerce] ID (MageID).
-To pass entitlement validation for services such as [!DNL Product Recommendations] or [!DNL Live Search], the license holder of the merchant's organization can generate the set of API keys as long as the account is in good standing.
+The production and sandbox API keys are generated from the [!DNL Commerce] account of the [license owner](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/start/onboarding) which is identified by a unique [!DNL Commerce] ID (MageID).
+To pass entitlement validation for services such as [!DNL Product Recommendations] or [!DNL Live Search], the license owner for the merchant's organization can generate the set of API keys as long as the account is in good standing.
 The keys can be shared on a "need to know" basis with the systems integrator or development team that manages projects and environments on behalf of the license holder.
 Additionally, solution integrators are also entitled to use [!DNL Commerce Services].
 If you are a solution integrator, the signer of the [!DNL Commerce] partner contract should generate the API keys.

+>[!NOTE]
+>
+>The license owner is typically the Primary Contact on the Adobe Commerce account and is not always the same as the Project Owner of the Adobe Commerce on cloud infrastructure project.

 ### Generate the production and sandbox API keys {#genapikey}